 8 Rapidly Growing Career Sectors in Colorado Worth Training For

 Plus, Colorado's population is among the most highly educated in America.
-In fact, more than 35 percent of the state's residents are college graduates (compared to the national average of just over 27 percent).* So getting post-secondary training can greatly improve your chances of attaining success in this region.
+In fact, more than 37 percent of the state's residents who are older than 25 are college graduates (compared to the national average of just over 29 percent).1 So getting post-secondary training can greatly improve your chances of attaining success in this region.
 It's why a lot of Colorado trade schools and vocational colleges provide the opportunity to earn a career-focused degree or diploma through a fast and streamlined program.

 And growth is occurring all over Colorado.
-Between 2010 and 2040, the number of people who call this state home could grow by almost 60 percent to eight million.** Most of that growth is expected to happen along the Front Range in places like El Paso, Denver, Arapahoe, Jefferson, Adams, Larimer, Boulder, and Douglas counties.
+Between 2010 and 2040, the number of people who call this state home could grow by over 55 percent to almost eight million.2 Most of that growth is expected to happen along the Front Range in places like El Paso, Denver, Arapahoe, Jefferson, Adams, Larimer, Boulder, and Douglas counties.
 But other parts of the state—such as the Eastern Plains, Central Mountains, and Western Slope—may also continue to experience increases.

-The result is that, from 2014 to 2024, close to 640,000 new jobs are expected to be created statewide.*** And those jobs could be available in a sizeable number of different occupational sectors.
+The result is that, from 2018 to 2028, more than 530,000 new jobs are expected to be created statewide.3 And those jobs could be available in a sizeable number of different occupational sectors.
 Here are eight of the most appealing examples:

 1. Creative Services

 Plus, about one-third of Colorado's artists are employed in the occupational category made up of professional, technical, and scientific services.
-Between 2014 and 2024, the employment of Coloradans in that category is projected to rise by close to 40.5 percent, which translates to almost 79,500 new jobs.***
+Between 2018 and 2028, the employment of Coloradans in that category is projected to rise by about 31 percent, which translates to over 69,600 new jobs.3